Skvare/com.skvare.dbcfcheck/README.md

 cv en dbcfcheck
 ```

-## Usage
+## Features

+### 1. Row Size Protection
+The extension automatically calculates the current row size of custom group tables and prevents adding new fields when the table approaches MySQL's row size limit (65,535 bytes).
+When the calculated size exceeds 64,535 bytes, the "Add New Field" button is disabled and a warning message is displayed.

+### 2. Custom Field Validation
-This extension also provides tabular reports for custom fields where the column is
-missing.
-You can delete these fields through the UI if possible or in the
+Provides tabular reports for custom fields where the database column is missing.
+You can delete these orphaned fields through the UI if possible or directly in the database.

-database directly.
+### 3. Status Check Integration
+Integrates with CiviCRM's system status checker to display alerts about problematic custom fields that need attention.

 ![Screenshot](/images/screenshot_1.png)

+## Technical Implementation

+### Hook: dbcfcheck_civicrm_pageRun
+Located in `dbcfcheck.php`, this hook:
+- Monitors the CRM_Custom_Page_Field page
+- Calculates current row size using MySQL INFORMATION_SCHEMA
+- Disables the "Add New Field" button when row size > 64,535 bytes
+- Displays a warning message explaining the limitation

+### Row Size Calculation
+The extension uses a sophisticated SQL query (`CRM/Dbcfcheck/Utils.php`) that calculates the exact byte size for each column type including:
+- Numeric types (tinyint, int, bigint, decimal, etc.)
+- String types (varchar, text, with proper charset consideration)
+- Date/time types
+- Binary data types

 ## Errors